Skip to content

 Function Description: Deletes records that match the specified conditions.

-Return Value: int, indicating the number of affected rows (typically 1 for successful deletion).
+Return Value: int, representing the number of rows affected by the delete operation, typically 1 to indicate successful deletion.

 Parameter Description: